Hood baronets of Tidlake (1809): Family background

 The 1st Baronet was the grandson of Alexander Hood (c.1675–1756) of Mosterton in Dorset (uncle of Samuel Hood, 1st Viscount Hood and Alexander Hood, 1st Viscount Bridport) by his wife, Ann Way.
 He was succeeded according to the special remainder by his nephew, the 2nd Baronet, who represented Somerset West in the House of Commons.
-His son, the 3rd Baronet, in 1849 married Isabel Harriet Fuller-Palmer-Acland, daughter and heiress of Sir Peregrine Fuller-Palmer-Acland, 2nd Baronet (d.
-1871), of Fairfield in Somerset, and assumed by royal licence the additional surnames of Fuller and Acland.
+His son, the 3rd Baronet, in 1849 married Isabel Harriet Fuller-Palmer-Acland, daughter and heiress of Sir Peregrine Fuller-Palmer-Acland, 2nd Baronet (died 1871), of Fairfield in Somerset, and assumed by royal licence the additional surnames of Fuller and Acland.
 Sir Peregrine Fuller-Palmer-Acland bought the estate of St Audries in the parish of West Quantoxhead, West Somerset, for his daughter Isabel and her husband.
 The 3rd Baronet later sat as a Member of Parliament for Somerset West.

 His son, the 4th Baronet, succeeded in 1905 to the Bateman Baronetcy, of Hartington Hall, according to a special remainder in the letters patent.
 Fuller-Acland-Hood also represented Wellington, Somerset, in Parliament and held minor office from 1902 to 1905 in the Conservative government of Arthur Balfour.
 On 22 January 1911, he was created Baron St Audries, of St Audries in the County of Somerset, in the Peerage of the United Kingdom.